Cyber Politics and Governance: Emerging Trends and Challenges

 • Detect fraud and corruption

-Yet, the use of AI in governance raises concerns aboutalgorithmic bias, accountability, and transparency.
+Yet, the use of AI in governance raises concerns about algorithmic bias, accountability, and transparency.

 Key Challenges in the Cyber Governance Landscape